grape-pipeline/another_tool/docs/source/tools.rst

     >>> tool.run(cfg)
     MyTool is configured with {'a': 1, 'b': 2}

-Note that the default implementation of :func:`another.tool.Tool.validate` does not perform any checks.
-Note also that we call the tools :func:`run` method to execute the tool rather then the :func:`another.tool.Tool.call` method that we just implemented.
+Note that the default implementation of :func:`jip.tool.Tool.validate` does not perform any checks.
+Note also that we call the tools :func:`run` method to execute the tool rather then the :func:`jip.tool.Tool.call` method that we just implemented.
 This is due to the fact that the tool supports a listener chain where we can add various methods that are executed while the tool goes through its execution life cycle.